jamiis/artist-explorer/README.md

 Movie Explorer
 ===============

-See Movie Explorer at [movieexplorer.me](https://movieexplorer.me/).

 This project is a fork of Spotify's awesome [Artist Explorer](https://artistexplorer.spotify.com/) and pulls movie-similarity information from the [Rotten Tomatoes API](http://developer.rottentomatoes.com/).

-Movie Explorer helps movie enthusiasts spatially explore movie relationships and discover new movies.
+[Movie Explorer](https://movieexplorer.me/) helps movie enthusiasts spatially explore movie relationships and discover new movies.
 Start from any movie, navigate through trees of related movies, watch trailers, and read movie metadata as you go.

 ![http://movieexplorer.me](img/the-dude.png)